 Having managed millions in Facebook ad spend, I can say that without a doubt, audience selection can be the key difference between a losing campaign and a wildly profitable one that can scale businesses.

-This is why, although we created up to 9 different audiences for each campaign, most of the budget were given to our favorite four audiences for e-commerce:
+This is why, although we created up to 9 different audiences for each campaign, most of the budget were given to our favourite four audiences for e-commerce:

 - Added to cart retargeting – visitors who viewed the primary product page (that we’re promoting in the Facebook video) AND visitors who added our product to cart (must satisfy both conditions)